 According to the US Census Bureau, these are the sources of retirement income and proportions thereof.
-These are not, however, the best sources of retirement income.
+These are not, however, the best sources of income for retirees.
 The best retirement income sources are those that you control.

 Note that 59% of the retirement income sources are not within your control (e.g. Social Security income and pension income).
 Therefore, I won't address these uncontrollable sources.
 Let's address the 41% of retirement income sources you can control.
 That's your objective - to have a large percentage of retirement income from sources you control.

 Let's also note that the portion of retirement income you can control may be increasing as employer-provided benefits have been on the decline (and thus the rise of self-funded 401k plans).
 Additionally, the more recent data shows that more people are working at older ages thereby increasing the income under their control during retirement years.

 We already saw from the pie chart above that current retirees control 45% of their income, and that is expected to rise, out of necessity.
 Older respondents to the above survey have unrealistic expectations before they retire.

 As you see from above, the younger the respondent, the more realistic their expectation of income sources.
 Millennials expect 58% of their retirement income to come from employment and personal savings/investment (IRAs, 401ks, Roth IRA, employer retirement plans, etc).
 That boomers expect only 35% of retirement income to come from controllable sources is unrealistic.
 Already retirees get 41% of income from controllable sources, most of that being earnings.
 Boomers can expect to work more, not less, than those already retired.
 They may be in for a cruel awakening.

 Those within ten years of retirement may be negatively shocked to learn that more of their retirement income will depend on their prowess at working (including self-employment) and investing.